Shitty food at music festivals is something of a dying breed. You can thank—or curse—Goldenvoice culinary director Nic Adler for that.

 It's a constant challenge to keep band lineups fresh, and just as much of a challenge to keep food lineups fresh, too.
 Now that almost everyone in the biz does good food, Adler is looking to create better experiences surrounding the eating and drinking.

 At Coachella, you can escape the Indio heat by ducking into a tiki bar located on the festival grounds.
-You can grab a picnic basket put together by your favorite chef and enjoy it on a Turkish blanket in the shade.
+You can grab a picnic basket put together by your favourite chef and enjoy it on a Turkish blanket in the shade.

 Beyond arguably trivial upgrades—like being able to find biodynamic wine in the middle of a grassy field—Adler's obsessive attention to detail is helping improve critical festival elements from cell service to security.
 It takes years of experience to ensure these massive events run smoothly.